Walter Paz

-Walter Javier Paz (born 4 March 1973 in Buenos Aires) is an Argentine footballer that plays as an attacking midfielder.
+Walter Javier Paz (born 4 March 1973 in Buenos Aires) is a former Argentine footballer who played as an attacking midfielder.
 He played for the Argentina Youth Squad in the 1991 FIFA World Youth Championship in which he was nominated the best midfielder.

+Career

-He went to play on FC Porto but with no success.
+A product of Argentinos Juniors, Paz went to play on FC Porto but with no success.
 After some loan time in other European clubs he returned to Argentina where he played mostly for second division and lower table first division teams.

+Back to South America, he played for Chilean club O'Higgins in 1996 at the top division.
+Subsequently, he went to Scotland and joined Dundee United.